 If you’ve used sex toys, make sure you clean them thoroughly after intercourse.
 By cleaning them, you remove any bacteria from growing which could affect you the next time you use them.
 You can buy a great adult toy cleaner here.

 7. Sleep Nude!

-Allowing air to the vagina will help to prevent thrush in particular, which likes a warm place to grow.
+Allowing air to the genitals will help to prevent thrush in particular, which likes a warm place to grow.
 If you’re not comfortable, or if your place is too cold to sleep nude in, opt for baggy pyjamas.

 While the above won’t completely stop you having problems after sex, they’ll certainly help to prevent them.
 However, if you find that you’re consistently getting thrush or a UTI, speak to your healthcare provider as there could be something else going on.